emilyanthony4244/Sheikah_Slate/README.md

 ### Installation

-To Use the Adafruit Adalogger M0 board in the Arduino IDE, you’ll need to follow the guide linked here: https://learn.adafruit.com/adafruit-feather-m0-adalogger/using-with-arduino-ide.
+To Use the Adafruit Feather ESP32 v2 board in the Arduino IDE, you’ll need to follow the guide linked here: https://learn.adafruit.com/adafruit-esp32-feather-v2

 All the necessary libraries “should” be in the Arduino folder above.
 Drop these in your local Arduino libraries folder for use.